Kansas State vs. Montana State Predictions & Picks - NCAA Tournament First Round

 Kansas State Performance Insights

-- The Wildcats are outscoring opponents by 6.5 points per game with a +207 scoring differential overall.
-They put up 75.5 points per game (86th in college basketball) and allow 69 per outing (143rd in college basketball).
+- The Wildcats outscore opponents by 6.5 points per game (scoring 75.5 points per game to rank 85th in college basketball while giving up 69 per contest to rank 142nd in college basketball) and have a +207 scoring differential overall.

-- Kansas State grabs 32.4 rebounds per game (138th in college basketball) while allowing 30.2 per contest to its opponents.
-It outrebounds opponents by 2.2 boards per game.
+- Kansas State wins the rebound battle by 2.2 boards on average.
+It collects 32.4 rebounds per game, which ranks 138th in college basketball, while its opponents grab 30.2 per contest.

-- Kansas State connects on 7.1 three-pointers per game (212th in college basketball), while its opponents have made 6.3 on average.
+- Kansas State hits 7.1 three-pointers per game (212th in college basketball), while its opponents have made 6.3 on average.

-- The Wildcats rank 164th in college basketball with 94.4 points scored per 100 possessions, and 53rd in college basketball defensively with 86.3 points conceded per 100 possessions.
+- The Wildcats rank 163rd in college basketball by averaging 94.4 points per 100 possessions on offense, and defensively are 54th in college basketball, allowing 86.3 points per 100 possessions.

-- Kansas State has committed 13.7 turnovers per game (322nd in college basketball play) while forcing 14.3 (36th in college basketball).
+- Kansas State has committed 13.7 turnovers per game (322nd in college basketball action) while forcing 14.3 (36th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.